-is an environmental economist based in Melbourne.
-She is currently looking at the risks and impacts of climate change and biosecurity on the economy.
-Christine has previously worked at Deloitte Access Economics and also in the public sector advising government, industry and not-for-profit organisations in economic policy analysis across agricultural, natural resource and waste management sectors.
+An environmental economist and researcher working in the university sector based in Melbourne.
+Christine also worked at Deloitte Access Economics, Department of Treasury of Finance, Department of Environment, Land, Water and Planning advising government, industry and not-forprofit organisations in economic policy analysis across agricultural, natural resource and waste management sectors.

 A specialist in adult education and training, with a particular interest in worker identities, vocational education and training for vulnerable communities, and mentoring.
 She has extensive experience in the implementation of training regulatory frameworks and the acquittal of government contracts for training programs in the not-for-profit sector.
 Alexandra holds a Masters degree in Education (Work and Learning Studies) and a Diploma of Training & Assessment Systems.
 She is currently a Director of 888 Co-operative Bonds Limited and has previously served as a Board Director for Northern Melbourne Institute of TAFE (now Melbourne Polytechnic). ss